kmaurya/Winequality_MLOPS/README.md

 23. Create load_data.py file in src where we will be adding data in raw folder fsutil file createnew src\load_data.py 0

+24, Run the file and check that raw folder should be updated with winequality.csv file

+25. Now add stages in the dvc.yaml file.
+Stages are nothing but it is a pipeline We have given the first stage name as load_data

+26. After adding the cmd, deps and outs we will run the pipeline using command dvc repro

+27. After running this command dvc.lock file is created, and it tracks the record if there is some change in the file then it reruns again and create new hash value else the hash value remains the same.